ad-si/RosettaGit/content/tasks/bitmap.md

 ```

 ## Ruby

-I haven't been able to find any kind of package for manipulating bitmap images, so let's roll one
+I haven't been able to find any kind of package for manipulating bitmap images,
+so let's roll one.

 ```ruby
 class RGBColour